 Kenya, like Uganda, straddles the equator.
-It is bordered to the north by the arid bushlands and deserts of Sudan and Ethiopia, to the east by Somalia and the Indian Ocean, to the south by Tanzania, and to the west by Lake Victoria and Uganda.
+It is bordered to the north by Sudan and Ethiopia, to the east by Somalia and the Indian Ocean, to the south by Tanzania, and to the west by Lake Victoria and Uganda.

-Kenya’s array of wildlife is dazzling, and all of the ‘big five’ (lion, buffalo, elephant, leopard and rhino) can be seen in at least two of the major parks.
+Kenya’s array of wildlife is dazzling, and all of the ‘big five’ (lion, buffalo, elephant, leopard and rhino) can be seen in at least two of the major national parks.
 The Rift Valley, especially around the Lake Turkana area, has yielded hominid skulls, one of which is estimated to be around 21/2 million years old.
-These discoveries altered accepted theories on the origin of man.

-Historically, the Arabs controlled much of the East African coast until the arrival of the British and Germans in the latter part of the 19th Century.
+Historically, the Arabs controlled much of the East African coast until the arrival of the British in the latter part of the 19th Century.
 White settlement in the early 20th Century saw the development of agriculture and the establishment of coffee plantations.
-Coffee was introduced to Kenya by way of Ethiopia.
+Coffee was introduced to Kenya by the missionaries around 1893 at Kibwezi and Bura and currently coffee is grown in 32 Counties in Kenya.

-In the early 1960s, Kenya achieved independence from the colonial administration.
-The current population of Kenya is estimated at around 28 million.
+Kenya achieved independence from the colonial administration in 1963.
+The current population of Kenya as per the 2019 census stood at around 46.7 million.
 Agriculture is the mainstay of the economy, employing around 80% of the population and contributing to 50% of the country’s exports (led by coffee and tea).

 Have you had your Cup of Kenyan Coffee?